-Design and Technology impact our everyday lives.
-This newly updated and more rigorous course provides opportunities for pupils to develop an awareness of the nature and importance of good design and of technology in a rapidly changing society.
+Design and Technology impacts our everyday lives.
+This course provides opportunities for pupils to develop an awareness of the nature and importance of good design and of technology in a rapidly changing society.
 It enables pupils to develop their skills and understanding of materials (wood, plastic, textiles, metal etc.) and apply the knowledge within a design and make based approach.